LauYeeYu/GFS-Go/docs/overview.md

 has a map of directories and files.
 This means we should have the write lock of the parent directory to create a new file or directory.

-The reason why we make this change as oppose to the large flat namespace is that
+The reason why we make this change as opposed to the large flat namespace is that
 1. it is easier to implement;
 2. this can avoid the busy race condition on the lock of the namespace map;